With the Spotlight on Sexy Gadgets, Hardware and PLM Run the IoT Show

 Arena: Discuss collaboration and supply chain management challenges you’ve seen with the IoT companies you’ve worked with.

 Keer: Most new IoT companies have global design and supply chains, which enables them greater flexibility during development and the ability to scale quickly as volumes ramp.
-The need for strong collaboration and management tools to support these global chains is now a must have for these businesses.
+The need for strong collaboration and management tools to support these global chains is now a must-have for these businesses.
 The old bootstrap combination of Excel, DropBox, Google, etc. are too risky as these business move from idea to scale.

-Arena's intuitive user interface and cloud architecture better enables businesses to control and collaborate on product data during development, which ultimately results in stronger supply chain management and effective change control as volumes increase.
+Arena's intuitive user interface and cloud architecture better enable businesses to control and collaborate on product data during development, which ultimately results in stronger supply chain management and effective change control as volumes increase.

 Arena: What made you or the IoT companies choose Arena over other solutions?
 What were those differentiators?
 What stands out as unique?